Draft Final Project: Baby-Safe Biosecurity

 Learning theories

-My final project is focused on baby-safe biosecurity for shelter kittens, particularly during intake and handling prior to foster placement.
-I plan to use a combination of adult, experiential, and constructivist learning theories to help shelter staff and volunteers learn in a way that is interactive, practical and rooted in real life problem solving rather than memorization.
+This lesson plan combines adult, experiential, and constructivist learning theories to help shelter staff and volunteers learn in a way that is interactive, practical and rooted in real life problem solving rather than memorization.

 Why I chose these theories and how I'll apply them